Take a Gap Semester Abroad in South America

 Animal Release Program

-At Taricaya, we run an animal release program.
-This work involves our project partner, Animal Defenders International (ADI).
+We run an animal release program, which involves our project partner, Animal Defenders International (ADI).
 ADI confiscates illegal pets or circus animals, including Amazon rainforest monkeys.
-We then rehabilitate these rainforest animals at the rescue center, and release them into the wild if possible.
+We then rehabilitate these rainforest animals at the rescue center and release them into the wild if possible.
 These are usually endangered species like scarlet macaws, whose populations are steadily decreasing in the Amazon.

 You’ll help with feeding these animals and doing general maintenance.
 This includes tasks like cleaning enclosures or repairing fences.
 Although this may sound like menial work, it’s a chance to get up close to beautiful wildlife, while also helping prepare them for a life of freedom.
 For animals raised in captivity who can’t be released, you’ll be helping to give them the quality of life they deserve.